 This guide, designed to inform and advise you as you take your first few steps with Chargebee, will tell you how Subscriptions work and how you can make them work for you.

-Step 1: Create your catalog of Plans
+Step 1: Create your Product Catalog

 A Subscription defines how a user associates with one of your Plans.
 So plans are a good place to start.